altocodenl/tagaway/readme.md

    3. `exit fullscreen`: if `State.open` is present, remove it.
 Depending on the `exited` flag passed to the invocation, exit fullscreen using the native browser methods.
 Also remove the `<body>` `overflow` property so it reverts to the defaut.
    4. `change State.open`: remove or add `app-fullscreen` class from `#pics`, depending on whether `State.open` is defined.
 If `State.open` is defined, it invokes `enter fullscreen`.
    5. `open prev|next`: decrements or increments `State.open`, with wraparound if going back when on the first picture or when going forward on the last picture.

+5. Upload
+   1. `drop files`: if `State.page` is upload, access dropped files or folders and put them on the upload file input.

 ### Store